Chocolate Torta

 Be sure to take a look at all of our simple chocolate recipes!

 We are starting our new year on Platter Talk with with one our very finest.
 No, we’re not talking about the delicious dessert featured here.
 What we are referring to is one of our finest boys.
 We have six of them and everyone is a favorite, depending on the day of course.
 Today it is our pleasure to turn the oven over to Joe, our nearly 12 year old sixth grader.
-A while back he put together a great blueberry pie.
+A while back he put together an easy blueberry pie that kids can make.
 Sticking with his favorite course of dessert, Joe did a bang-up job with this chocolate torta.
 Take a look and then have a taste.
 Right now, we proudly turn over the keyboard to our rising baker.

 three kids baking a torta